 This is something to do before the growing season starts.
-Adding compost or manure to your garden soil has two benefits.
+Adding compost or manure to your garden soil has two benefits:

-- Second, it replaces organic material, which allows the soil to stay moist in dry weather, while also draining well in wet weather.
+- Second, it replaces organic material, which allows the soil to stay moist in dry weather while also draining well in wet weather.

-You can also add fertilizer or other additives, such as lime or Epsom salt, to your garden to supplement nutrients that your plants need to grow.
+You can also add fertilizer or other additives (such as lime or Epsom salt) to your garden to supplement nutrients that your plants need to grow.

-For instance, too much nitrogen can prevent flowering, and too much magnesium can prevent plants from absorbing calcium.
+For example, too much nitrogen can prevent flowering.
+Too much magnesium can prevent plants from absorbing calcium.

 For more information, check out my article on over fertilizing your plants and my article on low-nitrogen fertilizers.

-For more information, check out my article on how to do a soil test for your garden.

 Adjust Soil pH